 On April 26, 2023, the Board approved amended and restated employment agreements with each of Mr. Wylie, Ms. Courkamp, and Mr. Sawyer.
 The amended and restated employment agreements amend their existing employment agreements to (among other things) more closely align their cash- and equity-based severance compensation to current market practice based on the competitive market data compiled by Alvarez & Marsal.
-Pursuant to these amended and restated employment agreements, if the covered executive is terminated without "cause" or resigns for "good reason" (as each of those terms is defined in the applicable employment agreement), in each case before or more than twenty-four (24) months following a "change in control" of the Company, the covered executive is entitled to receive (a) salary continuation severance in the aggregate amount equal to one times (two times in the case of Mr. Wylie) his or her "base amount" (generally the sum of (i) the executive's base salary at termination and (ii) the greater of the executive's annual target bonus at termination or the executive's outstanding equity awards, with any performance vesting conditions determined based on performance as of the covered executive's termination date and (c) payment of COBRA premiums for up to 18 months.
-If the covered executive's cash severance will instead in all of his or her then-outstanding equity awards, with any performance vesting condition(s) deemed achieved at the "target" level.
+Pursuant to these amended and restated employment agreements, if the covered executive is terminated without "cause" or resigns for "good reason" (as each of those terms is defined in the applicable employment agreement), in each case before or more than twenty-four (24) months following a "change in control" of the Company, the covered executive is entitled to receive (a) salary continuation severance in the aggregate amount equal to one times (two times in the case of Mr. Wylie) his or her "base amount" (generally the sum of (i) the executive's base salary at termination and (ii) the greater of the executive's annual target bonus at termination or the executive's average annual bonus for each of the three fiscal years ended immediately before his or her termination), (b) prorated vesting of the covered executive's outstanding equity awards, with any performance vesting conditions determined based on performance as of the covered executive's termination date and (c) payment of COBRA premiums for up to 18 months.
+If the covered executive is terminated without "cause" or resigns for "good reason", in each case within twenty-four months following a "change in control" of the Company, the covered executive's cash severance will instead be a lump sum payment equal to two times (2.99 times in the case of Mr. Wylie) the executive's "base amount" and the covered executive will be fully vested in all of his or her then-outstanding equity awards, with any performance vesting condition(s) deemed achieved at the "target" level.
 In the case of Mr. Wylie, his amended and restated employment agreement also increased the duration of his non-competition and non-solicitation restrictive covenants to two years following his termination.